 Adding captions and other features for greater accessibility can make it possible for people with disabilities to participate in athletics and maintain a healthy lifestyle.
 Inclusive sports, gyms and apps also offer social perks and improve diversity, which benefits everyone involved.

 The Implications of Online Fitness Accessibility

-Peloton now includes live captioning on its app, but iFIT only captions their uploaded videos and not their live classes.
-Other fitness platforms could further increase accessibility by following Peloton’s lead and offering live closed captioning services, a feature that Verbit provides for live Zoom videos and videos published on YouTube, Vimeo and a variety of other hosting platforms.
+Other fitness platforms can increase accessibility by following Peloton’s lead and offering captioning for on-demand fitness videos as well as live closed captioning services for streaming classes.
+Verbit provides captioning for live Zoom videos, YouTube, Vimeo and a variety of other hosting platforms.

 As the fitness industry evolves, there are additional areas where lacking captions and other accessibility tools creates barriers.
 Fitness influencers on social media, for instance, often upload videos without even considering captions.
 With so many people on social watching videos silently, they’re not only exclusive but missing out on their audience reach.
 Choosing to add closed captioning to video content helps influencers appeal to wider audiences while also offering people with disabilities a vital tool they need to consume their content.

 These influencers can learn from the platforms already taking fitness accessibility seriously.
 There are creative ways to adapt online classes for people with disabilities aside from just adding captions.
 One example is Spirit Club, which uses multiple instructors for each class so that viewers can see different ways of performing each move- including variations for individuals in wheelchairs.
 The site offers closed captioning and has its instructors intentionally use highly descriptive language to aid Blind and visually impaired participants.

 Fitness Inclusivity Offline